 In 1931 she became sick in India.
 Besant died on twenty September 1933, at age 85, in Adyar, Madras Presidency, British India.
 Her body was cremated.

 She was survived by her daughter, Mabel.
-Once her death, colleagues Jiddu Krishnamurti, Aldous Leonard Huxley, Guido Ferrando, and Rosalind Rajagopal, engineered the Happy valley faculty in California, currently renamed the Besant Hill faculty of Happy vale in her honour.
+Once her death, colleagues Jiddu Krishnamurti, Aldous Leonard Huxley, Guido Ferrando, and Rosalind Rajagopal, engineered the Happy valley faculty in California, currently renamed the Besant Hill faculty of Happy vale in her honor.